-The Bind was created to increase readership for new poetry books by women and nonbinary authors.
+The Bind was created to increase readership for new books by women, femme, and nonbinary authors.
 We publish creative reviews of full-length collections and chapbooks of poetry and hybrid-genre work, including translated work.
-This is an intersectional feminist venture, and we aim to include books by women of color, queer women, trans women, working-class women, women with disabilities, and a range of other women and nonbinary people who find themselves at various intersections.
+This is an intersectional feminist venture, and we aim to include books by women and nonbinary writers of color, queer writers, trans writers, working-class writers, writers with disabilities, and a range of other women and nonbinary people who find themselves at various intersections.
 A new review will be posted each week.

-If you are interested in having your own poetry or hybrid-genre book reviewed in The Bind, please email the.bind.reviews [at] gmail [dot] com.
+If you are interested in having your own book reviewed in The Bind, please email the.bind.reviews [at] gmail [dot] com.
 We have a backlog of books, and reviews are never guaranteed, but we're always happy to hear from you.
-We're especially interested in books by women of color, trans women, queer women, and nonbinary authors.
+We're especially interested in books by women of color, trans women, and nonbinary authors.